 Noticed I said WE as opposed to me?
 Mr. Peel has been super helpful, i.e. he was an excellent taste tester for this post and didn’t complain when I fed him burnt coconut sugar.
 Oops.

 And yes, I realize that this is two sweet potato posts in a row.
 But hey… it is fall and sometimes it takes FIVE tries to get the crunchy goodness.
 Things don’t always go according to schedule.
 Besides, who doesn’t love sweet potatoes?
-If you missed the last sweet potato post you can check it out here.
+If you missed the last sweet potato post you should check it out our new kale & sweet potato salad.

 This sweet potato dish is can be best described as a cross between sweet potato casserole and crustless sweet potato pie.
 It is one of those dishes that pleases everyone.